nikolatulechki/semanticElections/README.md

 # Semantic Elections

-This project's objective is to convert Bulgarian election results into RDF
+This project's goal is to convert CIK open data about bulgarian elections to 5-star RDF

 ## Endpoint

  The sparql endpont is situated at <https://elections.ontotext.com>

 ## Data Model